 1. Observed Trials Scoring - In observed trials, the competitor is being graded by an observer or "checker" who has no competitive interest in the competitor or in the section that he/she is checking.
 The “checker" may be a competitor in a different class than he is observing as long as the "checker's" event occurs in a different block of time.
-Example: Intermediate or Novice checking an Advanced or Expert event, or vice versa.
+Example: Elite or Novice rider checking a Sportsman or Expert class, or vice versa.

-4. Scoring shall begin when the front wheel spindle (axle) of the machine passes between the vertical lines defined by the "section start" gate markers.
+5. Scoring shall begin when the front wheel spindle (axle) of the machine passes through the vertical plane defined by the "section start" gate markers.

-5. Scoring shall end when the front wheel spindle (axle) of the machine passes between the vertical lines defined by the "section end" gate markers.
+6. Scoring shall end when the front wheel spindle (axle) of the machine passes through the vertical plane defined by the "section end" gate markers.

 a) Zero points - For no infractions.
 Called a "clean" or "zero".

 b) One point: